emmalurie/google-who-is-my-rep/README.md

 ## Top line findings
 What we consider a mistake: The name of a current member of congress who does not represent any part of the zip code (or the congressional district) appearing as the top result.

-Two different datasets: by zipcode and by congressional district
+I collected different datasets (across multiple dates): by zipcode and by congressional district... only two dates (1/14 and 3/9 are currently uploaded)

 By zipcode: ~20% of zip code queries turned up the correct congressional representative’s name.
 Another ~10% turned up the wrong congressperson's name.

 By congressional district: Sampled all California congressional districts (40 variations of queries).
 53% turn up the congressperson's name in the top result.
 Another ~8% turn up the wrong congressperson’s name

 ## In this Repo: